amandakoka/bookwish/README.md

 - **User Experience**: The vibrant orange accent guides users' attention to important elements, while the calming blue-grey background promotes a relaxed browsing experience.
 These color choices enhance user engagement and facilitate intuitive navigation.

 ## Images
-I have chosen a backgorund of books to relate to the purpsoe of the website.
+The background imagery of books was carefully selected to resonate with the website's purpose and theme.
+Books symbolize knowledge, exploration, and personal growth, aligning perfectly with the concept of a book wishlist platform.
+The use of imagery not only enhances visual appeal but also reinforces the website's identity and mission.
+The image used is credited in the credits section at the bottom of this file.
 ## Structure
 The website is structured in a user-friendly accessible way.
 The webiste consists of 4 pages:
 1. Homepage: